UPDATED BY

 In that sense, shadowbans are just a technical implementation of a strategy long employed by forum users — “Don’t feed the troll!” — with the added benefit of not relying on users to exercise restraint.

-By and large, social media companies don’t recognize shadowbanning as an official practice.
+While shadowbanning has been speculated to occur on popular sites like Facebook, Instagram, Twitter and TikTok, social media companies generally don’t recognize shadowbanning as an official practice.
 They typically point to ranking systems, changing algorithms or technical errors in response to claims that certain types of content or content from particular users is being secretly muted.

-In an August 2022 podcast interview, Meta CEO and Facebook founder Mark Zuckerburg said Facebook doesn’t have a shadowbanning policy, but acknowledged the term likely refers to “demotions,” which is when a post is less likely to be shown to other users because it has been flagged for some reason, such as containing misinformation or being harmful.
+In an August 2022 podcast interview, Meta CEO and Facebook founder Mark Zuckerburg said Facebook doesn’t have a shadowbanning policy, but acknowledged the term likely refers to its “demotions.”
+“Demoting” in this sense means a post is less likely to be shown to other users because it has been flagged for some reason, such as containing misinformation or being harmful.
+This tactic isn’t new, however; Facebook has been building upon it for several years.

 On Twitter’s debunking myths FAQ page, the company says outright, “Simply put, we don’t shadow ban!
 Ever.”
 It also directs to a 2018 blog post that further explains shadowbanning doesn’t happen on the basis of “political viewpoints or ideology,” but there is a system that ranks tweets and search results “for timely relevance.”